Madeena123-hub/Lic/README.md

 Av=vout/vin=1.64727v/0.9v=1.8303v

 ### **Inference**
-The MOSFET amplifier properly amplifies the signal with a gain of 1.8303v DC biasing is correct, ensuring good operation in the active region.
+The MOSFET amplifier properly amplifies the signal with a gain of 1.8303v<br>
+DC biasing is correct, ensuring good operation in the active region.<br>
-AC analysis confirms the gain and frequency response, and transient analysis shows proper output waveforms.
+AC analysis confirms the gain and frequency response, and transient analysis shows proper output waveforms.<br>
-The circuit is suitable for low-frequency applications like audio and analog signal processing.
+The circuit is suitable for low-frequency applications like audio and analog signal processing.<br>
 There is 180 degree phase differnce between input and output